How to Prevent Slip and Fall Accidents

 “Slip and fall” is a term used to describe an accident where someone slipped or tripped and was injured on property that is owned or managed by someone else.
 It’s the responsibility of the property owner or manager to keep the property safe.

 If you fall and injure yourself, the financial consequences of your fall could be huge.
 Medical bills quickly pile up, and you may lose your source of income if you’re unable to work due to your injuries.

 Every slip and fall case has its fair share of challenges that you must overcome in order to be successful.
 A knowledgeable slip and fall lawyer can help you develop a comprehensive strategy to give you the best chance of overcoming those obstacles.
-For help with your personal injury case, contact an Atlanta personal injury lawyer at Allen & Scofield Injury Lawyers, LLC at (404) 419-6674 to schedule a free case consultation.
+For help with your personal injury case, contact an Atlanta personal injury lawyer at Graham Scofield Injury Lawyers at (404) 939-9470 to schedule a free case consultation.

 Conditions Leading to Slip and Fall Accidents